BG-NOAA/sar_drift_converter/README.md

 ### Iterative option

 For each pass in `outlier_passes`, only vectors with `outlier_category in ["00", "01"]`
-are used as the pool whenrecomputing neighbors each iteration.
+are used as the pool when recomputing neighbors each iteration.
 This prevents already-flagged vectors from influencing local statistics while still keeping all original rows in the output (for geopackage tracking).
 By default, iterations will be set to one extra pass after the first outlier check.